Why Projects Fail: 7 Root Causes + How to Prevent Each

 - Resume with new ground rules.
 Communication cadence, change-control discipline, decision rights all explicitly reset.

 The half-measures that don’t work: adding people (Brooks’s law: adding people to a late project makes it later), working weekends (burnout reduces velocity within 2 weeks), pretending the original deadline is still feasible.
 Honest re-baselining is the only fix.
+If the project that’s failing is your own young company rather than a client engagement, my piece on what to do when a small business is struggling to take off applies the same honest-reset logic at the business level.

 Frequently asked questions